KoojithaT/StockAI/QUICK-START.md

 **You're all set! 🚀**

-Your StockAI website will be live and accessible to users worldwide.
+Your EquiBull website will be live and accessible to users worldwide.
 The project includes everything needed for a professional stock recommendation platform with AI capabilities.